EMMC-ASBL/tripper/docs/units/units.md

 ```

-By convention are [EMMO] units written in "CamelCase".
+By convention, [EMMO] units are written in "CamelCase".
-However, unit access also work with "snake_case":
+However, unit access also works with "snake_case":

 ```python
 >>> ureg.pascal